 - Brush and floss your teeth again, focusing on the stained areas until all the dye has gone.

-In the video below you can see a thorough daily hygiene routine that includes the use of plaque disclosing tablets.
+In the video below you can see a dental hygienist demonstrate the correct use of plaque disclosing tablets.

 You can also use dental disclosing tablets before brushing your teeth, to see how dirty they really are.
 This can be a helpful tactic for children who are complaining about having to brush in the first place!